tito-arch/BABC-2/content/posts/microsoft-copilot.md

 Co-pilot in Outlook

-With microsoft co-pilot in your emails it means you can just ask the ai to write emails for you on (X) subject also you no longer have to responds to 100 of emails in your inbox as
+With microsoft co-pilot in your emails, it means you can just ask the ai to write emails for you on (X) subject also you no longer have to respond to 100 of emails in your inbox. as

-the ai can just do it for you if it can read your emails it also means it can delete the less imaportant emails or even spot spams and also detect phisy links
+The AI can just do it for you if it can read your emails, it also means it can delete the less important emails or even spot spams and also detect fishy links.

-it can also summarize emails for you and give you a summrized sample hence making your emails sound literate straight to the point and most important increase productivity as you cant miss
+It can also summarize emails for you and give you a summarized sample hence making your emails sound literate straight to the point and most important increase productivity as you can't miss

-any email upadates from your company.
+any email updates from your company.

-## **Co-pilot in Microsoft teams**
+## **Co-pilot in Microsoft Teams**

-Microsoft 365 users will be able to summon Copilot to provide information on an upcoming Microsoft Teams meeting, preparing people with updates on related projects,
+Microsoft 365 users will be able to summon Copilot to provide information on an upcoming Microsoft Teams meeting, preparing people with updates on related projects.

 organizational changes like recent hires, and even updates on co-workers who might have returned from vacation.

-lets say you miss a meeting or get
+Let's say you miss a meeting or get

 ## Co-pilot in PowerPoint